 - Whether they are supported by the gum or by implants inserted into the jaw bone

 - The material they are made from

 If you’re worried about the cost of dentures, the good news is that they are one of the most affordable types of prosthetic device available.
-If you’re in the UK, some types are available on the NHS.
+If you’re in the UK, some types of fake tooth are available on the NHS.
 And if you have dental insurance, there may well be some cover for false teeth included in your policy.